How to clean a microwave - fail-safe methods to get your microwave sparkling

 Say goodbye to grease, stains and nasty odours in your microwave with these natural cleaning hacks

-White kitchen with tiles and cooker
+White kitchen with microwave and open shelving

 (Image credit: Future PLC / David Giles)